Is Your Medical Device Company Ready for a Remote

 - Will the scope of the audit require a review of your manufacturing operations in process or certain areas of your facility?

-A virtual audit follows the standard audit process while using Information and Communication Technologies (ICT) to verify objective evidence.
-Remote and virtual audits are perfectly acceptable to all conformity assessment bodies and there’s an entire section in ISO 19011:2018 (the international standard on how to audit) explaining this.
+A virtual inspection follows the standard audit process while using Information and Communication Technologies (ICT) to verify objective evidence.
+Remote and remote audits are perfectly acceptable to all conformity assessment bodies and there’s an entire section in ISO 19011:2018 (the international standard on how to audit) explaining this.

 Remote audit checklist – are you ready?